typelevel/doobie/modules/docs/src/main/tut/docs/05-Parameterized.md

 ## {{page.title}}

-In this chapter we learn how to construct parameterized queries, and introduce the `Meta` and `Composite` typeclasses.
+In this chapter we learn how to construct parameterized queries, and introduce the `Put` and `Write` typeclasses.

 ### Setting Up